Just Pick One!

 CONQUERING THE FEAR OF FAILURE

 This really is the root of all indecision.
 The fear of failure may be the most common fear among human beings.
 If we weren’t all afraid to fail we may have reached Mars by now.
 There’s no way to know if that’s true but it’s nice to think about.
-It’s not rocket science to understand how one might move passed their fear of failure; to fail of course.
+It’s not rocket science to understand how one might move past their fear of failure; to fail of course.
 There’s nothing that makes you more okay with failure than failure.
-The key here is fail at something that isn’t too important.
-Take a up a new hobby, play a new sport, compete in a contest, anything that is unrelated to your career or your primary goals.
+The key here is to fail at something that isn’t too important.
+Take up a new hobby, play a new sport, compete in a contest, anything that is unrelated to your career or your primary goals.
 Attempting these low stakes failures is a way to acclimate to larger and larger failures.
 This is not to say you should attempt these things with the intention of failing, but we all fail sooner or later.
-The more you try the more you fail, and eventually the more you succeed.
+The more you try the more you fail, and eventually, the more you succeed.

 If you’ve tried all of our suggestions and it didn’t immediately make you more decisive please don’t enact revenge.
 It’s important to continuously perform these exercises throughout your life.
 Confidence and self-awareness aren’t gained overnight, they are lifelong efforts.
 If you are consistent, eventually you’ll be able to make that split-second decision and know it was the right one; and if you do make a mistake now and again, like we all do, you won’t beat yourself up over it.
-Freelancers are in the driver’s seat of their careers and the amount of decisions in front of them can be daunting.
+Freelancers are in the driver’s seat of their careers and the number of decisions in front of them can be daunting.
 Being able to succinctly and resolutely make the right decisions is a crucial skill.